RosmaryFC/Focus-App/Weekly Retros/Week1.md

     - Logo was completed, improvements on UI/UX were made
     - Was able to choose which apps to be blocked, fix toggle issue, constantly check which apps are being monitored (every 30 seconds), clean up code, create a listview of current apps to be monitored on home screen, and check app log for lollipop
     - Listview was created for block sessions, Database was created (not completed) for block sessions
+    - Some layout re-modifcations had to be done for android version compatability.
   *  What should we do differently next time?
     - Make more frequent pull requests to not push a big request at once.
   *  What did we learn?
     - Setting more ideal timelines for the things to be accomplished
     - The things we are tackling now are more difficult and reaching out for help is crucial
+    - The layouts for Block Sessions and App Monitor would have to be in fragments.
   *  What still puzzles us?
     - Error in Block time Database where column is missing (not sure why)